beeva-arturomartinez/beeva-best-practices/frontend/polymer/data_binding_observers_listenes.md

 We must bear in mind that this order may vary depending on whether the browser includes native support for web components.

-If you need to access items that are not prepared in the lifecycle ready we can do from the life cycle attached with async .
+If you need to access items that are not prepared in the lifecycle yet, you can do it from the life cycle attached with async .

 ```javascript
 attached : function ( ) {